-"Wherefore I am a great king,And waste the world in vain,Because man hath not other power,Save that in dealing death fordower,He may forget it for an hourTo remember it again."
+"Wherefore I am a great king, And waste the world in vain, Because man hath not other power, Save that in dealing death for dower, He may forget it for an hour To remember it again."

-And slowly his hands and thoughtfullyFell from the lifted lyre,And the owls moaned from the mighty treesTill Alfred caught it to hiskneesAnd smote it as in ire.
+And slowly his hands and thoughtfully

+And the owls moaned from the mighty trees

+Till Alfred caught it to his knees

+And smote it as in ire.

-He heaved the head of the harp on highAnd swept theframework barred,And his stroke had all the rattle and sparkOf horses flying hard.
+He heaved the head of the harp on high And swept the framework barred, And his stroke had all the rattle and spark Of horses flying hard.